DUKE OF ED

 In line with DofE requirements, students will self-cater and stay in basic dorm-style accommodation.
 You will also complete the necessary Preparation and Training with the aid of our digital resources prior to the trip commencement.

-Both programs adhere to all the requirements laid out in the current (Feb 2024 version) Duke of Ed Handbook.
+All programs adhere to all the requirements laid out in the current (Nov 2025 version) Duke of Ed Handbook.
 If your award leader requires any further detail from us please reach out.

 Once registered, students will receive a full packing list and all other preparation details.

 Our programs are limited to 21 students, making up 3 sub groups of 7.
-There will be two leaders on every trip; and a third leader available for water activities.
+There will be two leaders on every trip; and a coordinator available for emergencies.

 We also work with schools directly to run customised private trips for their students.
 Please get in touch if this applies to you.